 - The University of Texas at Austin (J.D. with honors 2000; Texas Law Review); Clemson University (B.S. in Industrial Engineering magna cum laude 1996)

-- Texas, California, all U.S. District Courts in Texas, and U.S. Court of Appeals for the Fifth Circuit
+- Texas, California, District of Columbia, all U.S. District Courts in Texas, and U.S. Court of Appeals for the Fifth Circuit

 - Served with the U.S. Attorney's Office for the Southern District of Texas (2005-2015) in the following positions: Chief, Major Fraud Section; Senior Litigation Counsel; Assistant U.S. Attorney, Major Fraud Section; and also served at the Executive Office for United States Attorneys as the National White Collar & Cyber Crime Coordinator (2013-2014) and the National White Collar Crime Coordinator (2010-2011)